The Complete Shopify Shipping Profile Audit Checklist

 - If your carrier integration uses dimensions (length, width, height) for rate calculations, verify those are filled in as well.

-Every physical product that ships via a carrier-calculated rate has an accurate weight entered in the correct unit (grams, kilograms, pounds, or ounces — whichever your store uses).
+Every physical product shipped via a carrier-calculated rate has an accurate weight entered in the right unit (grams, kilograms, pounds, or ounces, whichever your store uses).
 Dimensions are filled in for any carrier that requires them (most LTL and some parcel carriers do).

 - Weight is left at 0 across the entire catalog because it was skipped during initial product setup.

-- Variant weights are never updated even when a larger size clearly weighs more than the base product.
+- Variant weights never get updated even when a larger size clearly weighs more than the base product.

-- The store’s weight unit is grams, but weights were entered as if pounds — resulting in rates that are wildly wrong in both directions.
+- The store’s weight unit is grams, but weights were entered as if pounds, producing rates that are wildly wrong in both directions.

 Step 6: Test the Checkout Experience Across Regions

-Configuration that looks correct in Shopify Admin can still break at checkout.
-The only way to be certain is to test end-to-end with real products in real locations.
+Configuration that looks right in Shopify Admin can still break at checkout.
+The only way to be sure is to test end-to-end with real products in real locations.

-- Add a representative product to your cart and proceed to checkout as a customer in each of your major shipping zones.
+- Add a representative product to your cart and go through checkout as a customer in each of your major shipping zones.

 - Verify that shipping rates appear and look reasonable.